Interval Routing Schemes for Circular-Arc Graphs: Main result

 Assume $v$ is adjacent to $w$ as well as $c_w$.
-There is a clique $\mc{c}\in\mc{X}$ that contains $v,w$ and $c_w$.
-Assume we begin at $\mc{c}$ to go through $\ri{C}$.
-We eventually reach a clique $\mc{d}$ that just contains either $w$ or $c_w$.
-Without loss of generality, let $w$ be contained in $\mc{d}$.
-The first clique $\mc{e}$ to appear that contains $c_w$ again also contains $\lvv$ (we might have $c_w=\lvv$), otherwise $c_w$ would reach further to the left than $\lvv$, which contradicts Theorem \ref{no_vertex_further_than_lv}.
-Note that $\mc{e}$ is the left clique of $c_w$.
-Since $w$ and $c_w$ are counter vertices, the right clique of $w$ cannot appear before the left clique of $c_w$ and therefore the right clique of $w$ cannot appear before $\mc{e}$.
-It follows
+There is a clique $\mc{c}\in\mc{X}$ that contains $v$, $w$, and $c_w$.
+When we begin at $\mc{c}$ to go through $\ri{C}$, we eventually reach a clique $\mc{d}$ that contains only one of $w$ or $c_w$ and not the other.
+Without loss of generality, let $w$ be contained in $\mc{d}$ and let $\mc{e}$ be the first clique that contains $c_w$ again. $\mc{e}$ is the left clique of $c_w$ and contains $\lvv$ (we might have $c_w=\lvv$), as otherwise, $c_w$ would reach further to the left than $\lvv$, which contradicts Theorem \ref{no_vertex_further_than_lv}.
+Since $w$ and $c_w$ are counter vertices, all cliques we came across contained $w$.
+Since the vertices in $\ri{L}$ are primary ordered by their left cliques and we also must have traversed $\rc{v}$, which contains $\mvv$, every vertex in $B_v=~]\mvv,\lvv[_\ri{L}$ appeared in at least one of the cliques we came across.
+Therefore, $w$ is adjacent to every vertex in $B_v$.
+Since $\ema{I}_v$ hitherto maps directed edge $(v,w)$ to one ring-interval, we can assign $B_v$ to directed edge $(v,w)$.
+Thus, $v$ given $\ri{L}$ suffices a shortest path 2-SIRS, wherein only directed edge $(v,w)$ is actually mapped to two ring-intervals.